 He finds his style and specialises in cracked pottery, giving a raw and very nature aspect to his creations.

-Passionate by dirt and pottery since her childhood, Valérie realises finally her dream and expresses her sensibility since 15 years with her handcrafted creations in black clay and red enamel.
+Passionate by dirt and pottery since her childhood, Valérie realises finally her dream and expresses her sensibility since 15 years with her handcrafted creations in black earthenware and red enamel.
 Her pleasure of shaping, moulding, smoothing, decorating and firing the pottery brings her to exploit various techniques of ceramics (turning, tiles, stamping, coilings) and to pursue the achievement of her pieces always further.

 After a diverse career and a reassessment 3 years ago, Véronique wants to discover her life's purpose.
 The potter's adventure came about as a result of a passion she wanted to do a career of it.